crumbycupid/data-structures-and-algorithms/README.md

 - run `npm test` to run all of the tests
 - run `npm test ##` to only run tests for challenge ## (i.e. 01)

-Help from, Aubrey Corsetti, Todd Wolden, Kenny, Sharina S
+Help from, Aubrey Corsetti, Todd Wolden, Kenny, Sharina S, Ben Mills

 ### 401 Data Structures, Code Challenges